ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 The vCenter dual site topology is a candidate for [NSX-T Federation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-D5B6DC79-6733-44A7-8072-50221CF2122A.html){: external}.
 NSX-T Federation is a relatively new NSX-T feature and architecture.
 Before you plan to use it, you must know what [features are supported](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-29998FC5-C1AB-40BC-B669-6E8E9937F345.html){: external}, and how NSX Federation works for your use case.
 NSX-T Federation is not validated by {{site.data.keyword.cloud_notm}} fully, but it is a solution and architecture that is supported by VMware.
 {: note}

-## Regulated workloads offerings
+## Regulated Workloads offering
 {: #v2t-targets-automated-rw}

-The regulated workloads offerings are suitable for clients that require a prescriptive reference architecture that matches the {{site.data.keyword.framework-fs_notm}}.
+The Regulated Workloads offering is suitable for clients that require a prescriptive reference architecture that matches the {{site.data.keyword.framework-fs_notm}}.
 For more information, see [VMware Regulated Workloads as a single site deployment](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).

 The following diagram can be used to compare and contrast the features that are offered by these offerings.